Articles > Business > What are the steps to get an MBA

 • Career services support

-When considering an MBA program within the context of your professional goals, think about whether you are pursuing it to meet a requirement for a specific position or for other reasons.
-Think about whether you plan on attending classes in person, or if an online degree program would make more sense for your lifestyle.
-Finally, decide whether you want to pursue your degree on a part- or full-time basis.
+When considering an MBA program within the context of your professional goals, think about whether you are pursuing it to meet a requirement for a specific position or other reasons.
+Think about whether attending classes in person or an online degree program would make more sense.
+Finally, decide whether to pursue the degree on a part- or full-time basis.

 5. Obtain relevant documents